 Long a popular solution in the small-to-medium business space, BigCommerce has recently become a popular choice for mid-market and enterprise businesses as well.

 It has a straightforward dashboard, top-rated SEO, many native features and the advantages (like lower TCO and reduced deployment time) that come from SaaS.

 BigCommerce has highly flexible APIs and a strong headless commerce offering (more on that shortly).

 BigCommerce also has a large team of partners and agencies who are experts on the platform and can assist with design, development and SEO needs.
 Because the platform has more native functionality, the learning curve may be more difficult than with some simpler platforms available.
-However, BigCommerce University offers specialized training — on campus, on-site and on-demand — that can get you and your team up-to-speed on the platform quickly.
+However, BigCommerce University offers specialised training — on campus, on-site and on-demand — that can get you and your team up-to-speed on the platform quickly.

 Salesforce Commerce Cloud (previously Demandware) is a SaaS option for businesses looking to streamline their omnichannel retail.

 It offers an integrated platform that enables businesses to manage their sales in digital and physical channels with one unified solution.